By Ed Pavelka

 Thick & Sticky

-For years I’ve been a happy and devoted user of ProLink chain lube ($8.70 for 4 oz.).
+For years I’ve been a happy and devoted user of ProLink chain lube.
 I wasn’t looking for another brand.
 What caught my attention about Chain-L is its promise of “extremely long service life.”
 I’m all for less chain maintenance.
 I like a clean and quiet chain, but wouldn’t it be nice to increase lubing intervals past 350 miles (560 km)?
 That’s been my schedule with ProLink.

 Now, I’ll never bad-mouth ProLink.
 It’s a great lube loved by many roadies (including most of the RBR crew).
-It’s clean, easy to apply and inhibits chain wear, which in turn extends the life of chainrings and cassettes.
+It’s clean, easy to apply and inhibits chain wear and reduces friction, which in turn extends the life of chainrings and cassettes.

 But Chain-L is something else.
 Unlike other chain lubes it’s not thin and drippy.
 It has much thicker consistency, about like chainsaw oil or gear oil.
 It’s viscous and sticky.